chaziyu/fortigate-extract/README.md

 FortiGate CLI configuration extractor and Excel reporting tool.

+Try the [hosted web app](https://fortigate-extract.onrender.com/); because it uses Render's free hosting, it may spin down when idle and take a little time to launch.

 The project parses FortiGate configuration backups into a small FortiGate-specific source model, builds derived review views, validates relationships, and produces a structured Excel workbook.

 The current focus is **deep and reliable FortiGate extraction and analysis**.
 It is not a multi-vendor migration framework.